jocrv/jocrv/README.md

 Machine Learning and AI

 ⚡ Fun fact:
-I'm science computer student and academic researcher.
+I'm computer science student and academic researcher.

-Happy Coding!
+✨ Happy Coding! ✨

 <!--
 **jocrv/jocrv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.